 Year after year, when I face the decision of whether to deal with one particular author or poet rather than a more modern or contemporary one, I question myself on the real validity of teaching the classics instead of focusing on the contemporary writers.
 Well, I’ve reached, once more, the conclusion that in moments of great crisis we can find inspiration in Poetry and we can look for comfort in the words of great men from the past who suffered like us and fought against tyrannies and injustices the way we try to.
 I firmly believe that studying literature and a poet like P.B.Shelley can help us cope with sorrow and believe in the possibility of rebirth and change.
 His fascinating figure and works have so much to teach us!

-To Flip the Classroom (what a paradox eh!)
-I’ve also decided to create a video from it, to help you study, revise for the exam and also for the ones who were absent.
-Hope you’ll appreciate my commitment.
-The video is too long, I know, and it’s taken me ages to do it; had to redo it several times due to Dream, my dog, jumping on me barking 🙂 or the telephone ringing and other funny incidents.
+Hope you’ve appreciate my passion and commitment.
+The video is too long, I know, and it’s taken me ages to do it; had to redo it several times due to Dream, jumping on me barking 🙂 or the telephone ringing and other funny incidents.

-Therefore split it in two: during your session 1 stop after the video with the “Ode to the West Wind” at minute 13.17.
+I hope you have split it in two as I recommended: during your session 1 stop after the video with the “Ode to the West Wind” at minute 13.17.
 During second session watch the second part.

 Feel free to leave a comment for future improvements.Thanks!